davidcc73/P4-SFC-SDN/README.md

 The topology created by `mininet` is defined at `config/topology.json`, while the topology view of the `ONOS` controller is defined at `config/netcfg.json`, the 2 must coincide if intended to expand the ONOS functions in the future.

-To prevent Broadcast Loops, the interfaces defined under `ports` at `config/netcfg.json`, contains the ports to be used by each switch to do bradcast/multicast to all entities, they are defined to use all link in each direction, exclude the inner most links in the topology, and to prevent a loop, also the link between s2 and s3.

 Our Topology:

 ![Topology](images/topology.drawio.png "Topology")